IndigoUnited/js-err-code/README.md

 throw errcode(new Error('My message'), 'ESOMECODE', { detail: 'Additional information about the error' });
 // fill error with message + props throw errcode(new Error('My message'), { detail: 'Additional information about the error' });

-// You may also pass a string in the first argument and an error will be automatically created
-// for you, though the stack trace will contain err-code in it.

-// create error with message + code throw errcode('My message', 'ESOMECODE');
-// create error with message + code + props
-throw errcode('My message', 'ESOMECODE', { detail: 'Additional information about the error' });
-// create error with message + props throw errcode('My message', { detail: 'Additional information about the error' });
 ```